nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Explanation:
 1. The `execute` method of `LogicManager` is called with the user input as the argument to begin the command execution
 2. `AddressBookParser` parses the user input initially.
-If the user input is identified to be an `add_guest` command, it creates and return an `AddGuestCommandParser` for further parsing.
+If the user input is identified to be an `add_guest` command, it creates and returns an `AddGuestCommandParser` for further parsing.
 3. `AddGuestCommandParser` parses the arguments provided in the user input to extract the prefixes and their values, which are used to create a `Guest` object with the corresponding attributes
    * Suppose the n/, p/, e/ and a/ prefixes and their values are provided (these are compulsory)
-   * Then, a `Guest` object with name, phone number, email and address attributes are created <br>
+   * Then, a `Guest` object with name, phone number, email and address attributes will be created <br>
 4. An `AddGuestCommand` is then created with the new `Guest` object and returned.
 5. `LogicManager` executes the `AddGuestCommand`, which calls the `hasPerson` method of `Model` to check if the guest already exists in the address book.
 If the guest is not a duplicate (i.e. not same name and phone number as another guest), the `AddGuestCommand` then calls the `addPerson` method of the `Model` to add the guest into the address book.
 6. A `CommandResult` containing the success message is then returned to the `LogicManager` (and then back to the `UI` component)

 ### Edit Guest feature
 The `edit_guest` command updates the details of an existing guest in the address book.
-Users can specify the guest to be edited by providing the index number (positive, starting from 1) of that guest in the displayed guest list.
+Users can specify the guest to be edited by providing the index number (positive, starting from 1) of that guest.
 New guest details are specified through prefixes (n/, p/, e/, a/, rsvp/, r/ and t/) and their corresponding values

-The sequence diagrams below provides an overview for the execution flow of a `edit_guest` command:
+The sequence diagrams below provide an overview for the execution flow of an `edit_guest` command:
 <puml src="diagrams/EditGuestSequenceDiagramP1.puml" />
 <puml src="diagrams/EditGuestSequenceDiagramP3.puml" />
 <box type="info" seamless>